AbhiXverse/Solidity-journey/Day 16/How Uniswap Works.md

 Arbitrage and Price Adjustment:

-- divergences between Uniswap's token prices
+- divergences between Uniswap's token prices and external markets can create arbitrage opportunities
+- traders take advantage of price difference between Uniswap and other exchanges